Are You on Your Mobile Phone? Click here for 2800+ mobile optimized, self help and self growth articles.

 I remember years ago, seeing a cartoon with a man spanking a small boy over his knee, saying, “I’ll teach you not to hit people smaller than you.”
 Crazymaking!

-Since children learn the most from role modeling, it makes sense that hitting children creates aggressive behavior.
 But what about ‘Spare the rod and spoil the child?’
 The sad thing is that the literal translation of ‘rod’ is not ‘stick,’ but a symbol of authority.
 The instruction in Proverbs 13:24, “Whoever spares the rod hates his son, but he who loves him is diligent to discipline him,” means that if you love your child, you will instruct, teach and correct him or her.

 “…let’s take a look at how the word discipline is translated in Proverbs 13:24.
 It appears 50 times and 38 of those it’s translated as instruction or correction.
 It’s never translated as punish.”
 From: http://gracethrufaith.com/selah/spare-the-rod-and-spoil-the-child/

 Perhaps the more accurate translation of the Biblical passage is ‘If you spare teaching the child, you will spoil the child.’
 Now that makes sense!
-And teaching the child mostly means being a loving role model of personal responsibility for your own feelings, behavior, honesty and integrity.
+And teaching the child mostly means being a loving role model of personal responsibility for your own feelings, behavior, honesty, and integrity.

 “We find children who are physically punished get more aggressive over time and those who are not physically punished get less aggressive over time,” says Joan Durrant, the article’s lead author and a child clinical psychologist and professor of family social sciences at the University of Manitoba.”

 “Children who are spanked may feel depressed and devalued, and their sense of self-worth can suffer.
 Harsh punishments can wind up backfiring because they can foster lying in children who are desperate to avoid being spanked.
-Later in life, physical punishment is linked to mental-health problems including depression, anxiety and drug and alcohol use.
+Later in life, physical punishment is linked to mental-health problems including depression, anxiety, and drug and alcohol use.
 There’s neuroimaging evidence that physical punishment may alter parts of the brain involved in performance on IQ tests and up the likelihood of substance abuse.
 And there’s also early data that spanking could affect areas of the brain involved in emotion and stress regulation.”

 The sad thing is that “some research has found that up to 90% of parents say they use corporal punishment.”